 If you already have cover in place, you don't have to tell your insurer about new genetic test results that you receive after you took out your policy.

 However, you may want to apply for a new policy, or for an increase in the value of an existing policy, which is greater than these financial limits.
 In this case, you may be asked to provide results of previous genetic tests.
-More details on the Moratorium can be found on FSC website (or scan the QR code).
+More details on the Moratorium can be found on FSC website (fsc.org.au/resources-category/standard/1779-standard-11-moratorium-on-genetic-tests-in-life-insurance/file).